 Martin Lakos, Division Director, Macquarie Private Wealth says markets are showing appetite to take on more risk and increase their focus on income generation.
 He favors Australian telco and banking sectors.

 If a recent report on exports is any indication, China's economy is back on the fast track.
 More data is coming, but this trader already has a plan.

 Web-only advice and information for currency traders, with CNBC's Melissa Lee and the Money In Motion traders.

-Strong Chinese trade data lifts the Australian dollar and stimulus expectations dent the yen - it's time for your Friday FX Fix.
+Strong Chinese trade data lifts the Australian dollar and stimulus expectations dent the yen - it's time for your FX Fix.